 Reassemble the Chisel

-If this is a new chisel, it may be convenient to sharpen the blade before final assembly.
+If this is a new chisel, it may be convenient to true the blade’s ura and sharpen it before final assembly.
+These tasks are a little easier with the handle removed.

 Step 23: Install the Crown.
 To begin assembly, hold the handle in the air by one hand and drive on the crown using a mallet, not a steel hammer.
-You should always remove your wrist watch before wacking chisels, and now is a good time too.
+You should always remove your wrist watch before wacking chisels if you want it to keep working.
+A word to the wise.

 There is a specialty tool for this job, essentially a steel cone that fits over the crown, which you strike with a hammer.
 If you enjoy spending money on heavy tools that take up space and are seldom-used, then you gotta have one.
 But a wooden mallet works just as well and can do many more tasks.

 Soaking the handle in water prior to fitting the crown is a method preferred by handlemakers and wholesalers that fit hundreds of crowns a day.
-They will soak 50 handles at a time in a shallow pan of water to make the wood softer and easier to deform.
-The problem with this technique is the water will also cause the wood to swell, and when it later dries and shrinks, the crown may become loose over time.
+They will soak 50 handles at a time in a shallow pan of water to soften the ends making it easier to mushroom.
+Convenient for them, but bad for the chisel because the water will also cause the wood to swell, and when it later dries and shrinks, the crown may become loose over time.
 Your handle deserves better.

 Step 24: Install the Kuchgigane.
 Fit the kuchigane to the handle lightly and insert the blade’s tang oriented according to the marks you made previously.
 Tap the end of the handle to lightly seat the blade, but allow enough room so the kuchigane can be rotated by hand.
 Rotate the kuchigane to minimize any gaps between it and blade’s shoulder.
 If you see any big gaps, lightly file the kuchigane to match the blade’s shoulder.
 If any part of the handle projects past the kuchigane’s mouth, carefully shave it off with a sharp knife.